4WD MODIFICATIONS - GENERAL MODS

 The principal downsides of post-rego GVM upgrades are the need for engineering certification and the fact that the approval is state or territory base and not transferable to an interstate second buyer, who will have to go through the GVM-upgrade certification process.

 Our vehicle has a wheelbase extension and upgraded suspension and brakes, and was approved for 3.5 tonnes GVM.
-The process took quite some time, cost a few grand in engineering time and hardware, and involved chassis strength analysis and brake performance testing.
+The process took quite some time, cost around 15 grand in engineering time and hardware, and involved chassis strength analysis and brake performance testing.

 Front and rear axle weight issues

 Even with a legitimate GVM increase approval you may still not be out of the woods.
-The ridiculously heavy ball weights of most Australian-market caravans place high-load demands on the rear ends of towing vehicles, to the point where even an increased GVM sometimes can’t prevent the rear axle and suspension from being overloaded.
+The ridiculously heavy ball weights of most Australian-market caravans and imported forward-fold camper trailers place high-load demands on the rear ends of towing vehicles, to the point where even an increased GVM sometimes can’t prevent the rear axle and suspension from being overloaded.

 The loaded vehicle, with its van behind, may not exceed the combination’s GCM rating, but it’s possible that the rear axle of the towing vehicle can exceed its individual axle rating.
 If you’re split-weighed by the authorities you could be axle-weight illegal, even ‘though you’re GCM legal.